Command & Control

 Sees hostile drone on map → opens Drone panel (map stays visible) → selects target and jammer → presses START JAM.
 No navigation away from operational picture.

-Goal: Health awareness across all sites in under 5 minutes
+Operations Supervisor Health awareness across all sites Target: <5 minutes

 Opens System Monitoring → reviews device health at all 8 workstations → identifies critical threat → routes alert to tactical operator at affected site → logs escalation.
 All visible in one compact dashboard.